Lactation Consultant’s Advice about Choosing the Right Doctor for Your Baby (no matter your planned birth-setting)...

 This article is based on my professional experience working with new parents in the communities which I lovingly serve (San Antonio, Texas USA and its surrounding rural areas).
 It's possible that other parts of the US or other countries have different models of healthcare than the relationships represented in this article (pediatricians, midwives, general practice doctors and lactation consultants).

 The thoughts shared below are based on my experiences with the referral of mothers and babies to their healthcare professionals when clinical scenarios present to me during lactation consultations.
-In order to prevent bias toward any genre of providers, no physician, midwife or other lactation consultant was directly involved in the writing or review of this article, nor was I offered any compensation (financial or otherwise) to share these thoughts by any individual, organization or business.
+In order to prevent bias toward any genre of providers, no physician, midwife or other lactation consultant was directly involved in the writing or review of this article,.

 My hope is that the following thoughts are insightful to parents seeking to build life-long relationships with providers who support them and their babies.